Zenika/skillZ/README.md

 _Check the actual version of the bots thanks to /skillz-version-{ENV}_.
 If you want to update it, change the "version" field from the package.json

+# Github <a name="github"></a>

+## Actions <a name="actions"></a>

+### Update Skills referential <a name="skills-referential"></a>

+This Github Actions is located in .github/workflows/update-skills-referential.yml

+- Run every monday à 6:00am UTC
+- Get all approved skills from skills.zenika.com
+- Update the file located in hasura/seeds/05-skills.sql with new approved skills
+- Create a merge request

+## Dependabot <a name="dependabot"></a>

+Dependabot helps us keep our dependencies up to date.
+It checks our dependency files for outdated requirements and opens individual PRs.

+The configuration file is located in .github/dependabot.yml

+- Run every monday at 7:00 am UTC
+- Create PR for skills-app and skills-bot